HPV-positive oropharyngeal cancer: Adjuvant postoperative therapy

 The addition of another modality of treatment is referred to as adjuvant (literally helping) therapy, compared to its use as the initial (primary) therapy, also referred to as radical therapy.
 Consequently, many of these patients have been treated with adjuvant radiation, with or without chemotherapy.
 In the above series of reports of minimally invasive surgery, many (30–80%) patients received adjuvant radiation.
-However, functional outcomes were worse if radiation was added to surgery and worst if both radiation and chemotherapy were used.
+However, functional outcomes were worse if radiation was added to surgery and even worse if both radiation and chemotherapy were used.
 Radiation dosage has largely followed that derived for all head and neck cancers, in this setting, based on risk.
-Historically only one randomised clinical trial has addressed optimal dosage, allocated patients to two dosage levels, stratified by risk, but showed no difference in cancer control between the low and high doses (63 and 68.4 Gy), but a higher incidence of complications at the higher doses.
+Historically, only one randomised clinical trial has addressed optimal dosage, allocated patients to two dosage levels, stratified by risk, but showed no difference in cancer control between the low and high doses (63 and 68.4 Gy), and a higher incidence of complications at the higher doses.
 Consequently, the lower dose of 57.6 Gy was recommended.
 Because the authors used a fractionation scheme of 1.8 Gy per treatment, this dosage was not widely adopted, practitioners preferring a larger fraction of 2 Gy to produce a shorter treatment time, and a slightly higher dose of 60 Gy in 2 Gy fractions (30 daily treatments).
 Yet 57.6 Gy in 1.8 Gy fractions is equivalent (iso-effective dose) to only 56 Gy in 2 Gy fractions.
-60 Gy corresponds to the 63 Gy used as the low dose in the high risk group.
+60 Gy corresponds to the 63 Gy used as the low dose in the high-risk group.
 60 Gy was also the dose used in RTOG 73–03.
-Subsequently, there was a tendency to intensify treatment in head and neck cancer, and a number of centres adopted a dose of 66 Gy, at least for those patients with adverse tumour features.
-The effectiveness of PORT in HPV+OPC receives some support from a cohort study (Level 2b), although the number of patients was low, and the number of events (recurrent disease or death) only 7%.
+Subsequently, there was a tendency to intensify treatment in head and neck cancer, and many centres adopted a dose of 66 Gy, at least for those patients with adverse tumour features.
+The effectiveness of PORT in HPV+OPC receives some support from a cohort study (Level 2b), although the number of patients was low, and the number of events (recurrent disease or death), only 7%.
 Another retrospective population-level study (Level 4) of the SEER database (1998–2011) concluded that there was an overall survival but not disease-specific survival effect of radiation in 410 patients with a single lymph node involved, but used only univariate statistical analysis and contained no information on HPV status.
 A subsequent much larger study on a similar population in the National Cancer Database (2004–2013) of over 9,000 patients found a survival advantage but this was only in HPV-OPC, not in 410 HPV+OPC patients, and a subsequent study of 2,500 low and intermediate risk HPV+OPC patients showed similar overall survival whether PORT was given or not.